 Dan returned to the land of the Wallabies after being chosen for the 2013 British & Irish Lions tour party, played off the bench in all three Tests, sharing in the 23-21 victory at Brisbane and the series-clinching triumph at Sydney.

 In 2014, he was out of action of action for nine months after suffering a neck injury during the Six Nations and he missed England’s summer tour to New Zealand and the subsequent QBE Internationals.
 Dan returned for the opening Six Nations match in 2015 and shared in the 21-16 win over Wales in Cardiff.
 A year on, he celebrated his 60th cap in a repeat victory in the fixture at Twickenham and a week later rumbled and twisted his way over the France line for his second try in the Grand Slam clincher in Paris.
-He spotted a gap in the Wallaby defence to score his third at Sydney last June to put England ahead after 11 minutes.
-His fourth, against Italy this February, came from a driving maul.
+He spotted a gap in the Wallaby defence to score his third at Sydney in June last year to put England ahead after 11 minutes.
+His fourth, against Italy last February, came from a driving maul.

-His initial Tigers match, his only one in 2007-08, was in the 20-14 defeat by Bath Rugby in the EDF Energy Cup at the Recreation Ground.
+His initial match, his only one in 2007-08, was in the 20-14 defeat by Bath Rugby in the EDF Energy Cup at the Recreation Ground.
 He spent a productive spell on loan to Bedford from 2006-08 and made 27 starts for the Blues.

 He has since enhanced his reputation at tight-head prop and acknowledges the assistance of former England players Dusty Hare, Neil Back, Richard Cockerill, Graham Rowntree and Nigel Redman.
 A former pupil at Kibworth High School, Robert Smyth and Wyggeston & Queen Elizabeth I College, he was originally a flanker with South Leicester RFC.